lucienfostier/maya2nukeLayoutCamera/README.md

 Notes:

+If you dont need scale or rotation the easiset way to do this is not to use this method but alternativly use the filmOffSet settings in Maya as they import natively into Nuke via fbx2010 and then use this equasion: (thanks dekeKincaid & ivanBusquets) window translate u: (2/haperture)*(mayaFilmOffset.x*25.4) window translate v: (((root.format.h/root.format.w)*2)/vaperture)*(mayaFilmOffset.y*25.4)

-If you were developing a pipeline you would do this in a more sophisicated way, my recommendations would be either bake the data into an exr and get it from there, hackIvan's abc Importer, or develop a layoutCamera in Nuke that exports a matrix and use that in nuke. (this would allow for full cornerPin type translates)
+If you were developing a pipeline you would do this in a more sophisicated way, my recommendations would be either bake the data into an exr and get it from there, hackIvan's abc Importer, or develop a layoutCamera in Nuke that exports a matrix with exr and use that in nuke. (this would allow for full cornerPin type translates for perspective cheats)

 licence